ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Producers of Signed Statement rely on the Transparency Service being discoverable and represented as the responsible parties for their Registered Signed Statements.
 Analogously, Transparent Statement Consumers rely on verifiable trustworthiness assertions associated with Transparent Statements and their processing provenance.
-If trust can be put into the operations that record Signed Statements (i.e., a verified notarization function) in a secure, append-only Ledger via online operations, the same trust can be put into a corresponding Receipt that is the resulting documentation of these online operations issued by the Transparency Services and that can be validated in offline operations.
+If trust can be put into the operations that record Signed Statements (i.e., a verified notarization function) in a secure, append-only Log via online operations, the same trust can be put into a corresponding Receipt that is the resulting documentation of these online operations issued by the Transparency Services and that can be validated in offline operations.

 The Transparency Services specified in this architecture can be implemented by various different types of services in various types of languages provided via various variants of API layouts.

 The interoperability guaranteed by the Transparency Services is enabled via core components (architectural constituents) that come with prescriptive requirements (that are typically hidden away from the user audience via APIs).
-The core components are based on the Concise Signing and Encryption standard specified in {{-COSE}}, which is used to Sign Statements about Artifacts and to build and maintain a Merkle tree that functions as an append-only Ledger for corresponding Signed Statements.
+The core components are based on the Concise Signing and Encryption standard specified in {{-COSE}}, which is used to produce Signed Statements about Artifacts and to build and maintain a Merkle tree that functions as an append-only Log for corresponding Signed Statements.
-The format and verification process for Ledger-based transparency Receipts are described in {{-RECEIPTS}}.
+The format and verification process for Log-based transparency Receipts are described in {{-RECEIPTS}}.

 ## Requirements Notation